leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 I think this is enough for this chapter.

-Next week we will refine the algorithm further and add the mounting holes for mounting the fixture to the base plate.
+Next week we will refine the algorithm further and address a few issues with the code structure.

 ## Recap

 Let's look at the steps for this App we are creating.

 - First we created an `App` class that holds the `Go` function of our App, which we pass to PicoGK
 - We defined the inputs as bare bones classes, and later fleshed out some of the details
 - We implemented our `FixtureMaker.Run()` function and implemented a couple of steps:
-  - We used the `Offset` function to create an object that was 'fatter' by the ficture wall thickness
+  - We used the `Offset` function to create an object that was 'fatter' by the fixture wall thickness
   - Then we used the `ProjectZSlice` function to build a solid base for the object
   - We cut the fixture to size and added another wider offsetted part that will be our mounting flange
   - We booleaned flange and fixture together, and subtracted the object, so it can be held